From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsubsection{Training Loss}

-DenseDiT is a generative-based framework for real-world dense prediction tasks.
-Prior generative-based dense prediction methods~\cite{saxena2023monocular} typically employ \textit{L1} loss, motivated by its robustness to noise in earlier benchmarks~\cite{geiger2013vision, silberman2012indoor}.
-However, in DenseDiT, we find that \textit{L2} loss, defined in Eq.\ref{eq:loss_training}, yields smoother convergence and a more stable plateau, as shown in Figure\ref{fig:loss}.
-We attribute this to two factors: (1) the high quality of DenseWorld reduces the need for noise-tolerant objectives, and (2) \textit{L2} loss provides stronger gradient signals on hard samples, promoting more effective optimization.
+DenseDiT is a generative-based framework for real-world dense prediction.
+While prior generative-based dense prediction methods~\cite{saxena2023monocular} commonly use \textit{L1} loss for its robustness to noise in early benchmarks~\cite{geiger2013vision}, we find that \textit{L2} loss (Eq.\ref{eq:loss_training}), yields smoother convergence and a more stable plateau in DenseDiT, as shown in Fig.~\ref{fig:loss}.
+We attribute this to two factors: (1) the high quality of DenseWorld reduces the need for noise-tolerant objectives, and (2) \textit{L2} loss provides stronger gradient signals for more effective optimization.